Children’s development is not a linear road that all youths travel in perfect order. Instead,…

 Can your own screen time affect your child?

 As technology becomes an ever-present part of our daily lives, it’s natural to wonder how our own screen habits might impact our children.
 With the rise of remote work, social media, and digital entertainment, parents are often juggling multiple screens throughout the day.
 But while we may be adept at multitasking, have we considered the effect our screen time has on the development and behavior of our young ones?
-Keep reading this guide for parents on screen time and its influence on your little one.
+Keep reading this guide on screen time and how it influences your little one.

 Observable Behaviors